feralhosting/feralhosting.github.io/Installable software/OpenVPN - How to connect to your vpn/readme.md

 **9:** Check the box "Use additional TLS authentication".

-**10:** Chosse the key file from the same directory as all the other files you have used, it will be called tls-auth.key.
+**10:** Choose the key file from the same directory as all the other files you have used, it will be called tls-auth.key.

 **11:** Save & connect.